 When Did the M5 Come into Play?

 BMW began inching toward supercar territory when they released the 850CSi.
 This model’s engine was so finely tuned that it received a new S70 engine code.
-An active four-wheel steering kit and 375 horsepower output were two of the major reasons why BMW made the 850CSi their flagship vehicle.
+An active four-wheel steering kit and 375 horsepower output were two of the significant reasons why BMW made the 850CSi their flagship vehicle.

 How Did the M Performance Division Make a Splash during the 90s?

 The E36 M3 needed to turn heads one way or another when it arrived on the market in 1992.
-Coupe, convertible, saloon versions, and two additional cylinders allowed the E36 M3 to attract the spotlight.
+Coupe, convertible, saloon versions and two additional cylinders allowed the E36 M3 to attract the spotlight.
 1995 led to the E36 M3 producing a 316-horsepower output while being crowned as one of the best-handling cars of the 1990s.

 What Early 2000s BMWs Attracted the Most Attention?